avalanche-foundation/ACPs/ACPs/78-dynamic-multidimensional-fees/README.md

 ### How does priority fees guarantee a faster block inclusion?

 AvalancheGo mempool will be restructured to order transactions by priority fees.
 Transactions paying priority fees will be selected for block inclusion first, without violating any spend dependency.

-### How will the update formula parameters be tuned?

-The basic idea is to measure the complexity of blocks already accepted and derive the parameters from it.
-You can find the historical data in [this repo](https://github.com/abi87/complexities).
-To simplify the exposition I am purposefully ignoring chain specifities (like P-chain proposal blocks).
-We can account for chain specificities while processing the historical data.

-- **Target block complexity rate**: consider the median block complexity and stretch in up say `20%`.
-- **Max block complexity**: this is probably the trickiest parameter to set.
-Historically we had [pretty big transactions](https://subnets.avax.network/p-chain/tx/27pjHPRCvd3zaoQUYMesqtkVfZ188uP93zetNSqk3kSH1WjED1) (more than $1.000$ referenced utxos).
-Setting a max block complexity so high that these big transactions are allowed is akin to setting no complexity cap.
-On the other side, we still want to allow, even encourage, utxos consolidation, so we may want to allow transactions [like this](https://subnets.avax.network/p-chain/tx/2LxyHzbi2AGJ4GAcHXth6pj5DwVLWeVmog2SAfh4WrqSBdENhV).
-A principled way to set max block complexity may be the following:
-  - come up with the target block complexity rate (see previous point)
-  - come up with the median time elapsed among consecutive blocks
-  - The product of these two quantities should gives us something like a median block complexity.
-  - Set the max block complexity to $\times 10$ or $\times 20$ that median value.
-- **Update coefficient**: this is the $k_i$ parameter in the exponential fee update.
-I suggest we size it as follows:
-  - Find the largest historical peak, i.e. the sequence of consecutive blocks which contained the most complexity in the shortest period of time
-  - Tune $k_i$ so that it would cause a $\times 10000$ increase in the fee rate for such a peak.
-This means pushing fees from the normal milli Avax up to tens of Avax.
-- **Initial fee rates** : this are the rate to be used as soon as dynamic fees activate.
- We could size them so that transactions fees won't change very much with respect to currently fixes values.
- Note that we do currently support zero fees transactions, which are not allowed a dynamic fees world.
-Zero fees transaction would immediately see the largest increase when dynamic fees kick in.
-Still we could make the change as small as possible
-- **Minimal fee rates** :  these are required since we cannot have zero fee rates in our dynamic fees proposal.
-  We update fee rates via a multiplicative process so as soon as a fee rate is zero all sequent fee rates would be zero.
-  We could set minimal fee rates to equal to initial fee rates or to a fraction of them.

 ## Acknowledgements